The Sonoma Community Resilience Collaborative

 The Sonoma County service providers who participated in CMBM’s training have, according to standardized scientific scales, experienced decreased stress, anxiety and depression.
 They are showing more hope for their futures, and feel more self-assurance, happiness, and serenity, with less fear and sadness.
 Standardized measures are now also being used to evaluate the impact on the community members who participate in Mind-Body Skills Groups led by our trainees.

 The success of the Sonoma Community Resilience Collaborative has been recognized in several local publications.
 The Center for Wellbeing gave an award to the collaborative to honor their work with the Latinx community.

-The Sonoma County program is helping lay the foundation for long-term healing and resiliency building work across California.
+The Sonoma County program helped to lay the foundation for long-term healing and resiliency building work across California.
 Three individuals from Shasta County, CA which was devastated by the Carr Fire in 2018, participated in the Sonoma training and were motivated to bring a similar program to their own community.
 They organized and secure funds for the Northern California Resilience Training, which began in October 2019, which includes participants from Shasta, Butte, Siskiyou, Trinity and Tehama Counties.
 Several guests from Napa County, CA attended the second cohort in Sonoma and are also making steps towards bringing CMBM’s program to their county.